dhazard505/CompTIA-NetPlus-Labs/README.md

 <h2>Lab Summary</h2>

 In the Capturing Network traffic lab, tcpdump, nmap, and ping were used for grabbing different types of network traffic and redirecting those captures into a file for future interpretation.<br />
-Then the program Wireshark was used for examining those captures an "easier to read" format.
+Then the program Wireshark was used for examining those captures in an "easier to read" format.